ravinderdeol/blockchain_cryptocurrency_playbook/guides/ethereum_blockchain_interview_questions.md

 > Contract MyContractA Is MyContractB { … }.

 `55.
-Inhertiance Is Useful, Because A Contract That Is Derived From Another Contract Can Make Use Of:`
+Inheritance Is Useful, Because A Contract That Is Derived From Another Contract Can Make Use Of:`

 > All Public State Variables & Properties, Public & Internal Functions & Modifiers.